 Jerry Pellerin (JP): 'We are bound by the same passion for architecture.
 Our aesthetic and design tastes are similar and the values that we want to instil into our agency are the same.
-Of course, working as a tandem we don't always agree ...
+Of course, working as a tandem we don't always agree...
 We will have different views and won't approach the projects the same way.
 It is precisely our divergences that enable us to find THE idea or solution that brings everything together.
 I am more pragmatic and focused, we have learnt that despite our differences, we are very complementary. '

 Kevin Caprini (KC): 'We have similar visions and we nourish each other's ideas.
 I couldn't imagine doing this with anyone else, our collaboration is natural and has been since childhood.
-Our ties are strong, and we know that much like family nothing will break our our ideas by each other to confirm or conpartnership.
-I am older than Jerry, and when I was studying architecture, Jerry wouldn't productivity and allowing a project to mahesitate to come and help me out with my ture is not always easy.
-We are both very demorning.
-Later when I was working and Jerry was passing his finals, I was there to advise. a collaboration!'
+Our ties are strong, and we know partnership.
+I am older than Jerry, and when emotional and consumed whereas Kevin is | coursework through the early hours of the | manding and sometimes we do not count the morning.
+Later when I was working and Jerry was passing his finals, I was there to advise.
+One could say that our respective degrees are KC: 'We enrich one another's ideas.
+We also a collaboration!'